 This typically happens when you effectively satisfy your needs and desires in your mind, which convinces your subconscious that there is nothing left to do or accomplish.
-It’s kind of a video game mentality where you get so absorbed within playing a video game that the external world has less meaning than the internal world you have created for yourself.
-Thusly, there just isn’t enough motivation for you to take the necessary actions you know you need to take in the real world to bring your goals to fruition.
+It’s kind of a video game mentality where you get so absorbed in playing a video game that the external world has less meaning than the internal world you have created for yourself.
+As a result, there just isn’t enough motivation for you to take the necessary actions you know you need to take in the real world to bring your goals to fruition.

 Time to Assimilate these Concepts